Hala1mo/Hotel_Management_System/README.md

 ## How to Build, Package, and Run the Application
-- Build the Project:
 - By Using the Following command building the project and its JAR files will be completed :
-- ## ./mvnw.cmd package -DskipTests
+- ./mvnw.cmd package -DskipTests
-- After the build process completes, you will find the JAR file in the target directory: target/Hotel_Management_System-0.0.1-SNAPSHOT.jar -After That we Create a Dockerfile in the root directory of our project.
+##  After the build process completes, you will find the JAR file in the target directory:
+- target/Hotel_Management_System-0.0.1-SNAPSHOT.jar
+-After That we Create a Dockerfile in the root directory of our project.
 ## Build the Docker Image:
-By Using the following command the Docker image will be built:
+- By Using the following command the Docker image will be built:
-## docker build -t halamo1/hotel_management_system:latest .
+- docker build -t halamo1/hotel_management_system:latest .
-Pushing the Docker Image to DockerHub Using the following command :
+## Pushing the Docker Image to DockerHub Using the following command :
-## docker push your-dockerhub-username/hotel_management_system:latest
+-  docker push your-dockerhub-username/hotel_management_system:latest
-Running the Application with Docker Compose command.
+## Running the Application with Docker Compose command.
 ## DockerHub Repository
 You can find the Docker image for this project on DockerHub her
 ## Lessons Learned